Real Science Radio hosts Bob Enyart and Fred Williams broadcast RSR's quantum mechanics article with an introduction and comments.

 (Participles, by the way, like adjectives, must agree with their substantives in case, gender, and number.)
 Likewise, we know the electric charge of a proton.
 But why is it so?
 And why does it exactly match the inverse charge of the electron?
 (Meanwhile, pronouns of course must match their antecedents.)
 Maxwell's field equations addressed waves of electromagnetism a half century before Einstein spoke of individual quanta.
 So with the single photon's invariant zero mass we know that its velocity upon creation is light speed.
 But why is it that speed?
 Though building upon Maxwell's insights, Einstein put a wrench into them.
 As it was put by an astrophysicist at the State University of New York, light speed is what it is "because of the fine structure constant, which means, we don't know."
 Following Newton's approach, if matter is a wave-particle-word triality then recognizing that must be important for furthering our general understanding, including our comprehension of what matter is even doing, and this triality may give us insight into the why, even if we have no conception of the how.

 For example, the triality insight supports the view of many that the wave function is best viewed as purely mathematical, for by its triality, matter's quantum packet of functional information would include those mathematics.
 And this triality may help us better understand what could be called the quantum conservation of weirdness.
 The reason, then, that different particles can be in superposition (which shocked the world of physics until they merely got used to it) is the same reason why a single particle can be in many locations simultaneously, and that is because, not being "physical", there is no conceivable objection to mathematical values superimposing upon one another nor to mathematical expressions being in many locations at the same time.
 For the information packet containing those expressions also contains the grammatical rules to discern the proper contexts for such behavior.
 And a quantum state can be split because division is a valid operation on its mathematical expression.
-Particles can tunnel because experiment has shown that the rules of quantum syntax and grammar permit a flow of information such that physical barriers cannot prevent it, though for tunneling, part of the context required to manifest this behavior needs those barriers to be tiny.
+Particles can tunnel because experiment has shown that the rules of quantum syntax and grammar permit a flow of information such that physical barriers cannot prevent it.
+For tunneling to manifest frequently, these rules require such barriers be tiny.
 God thought E=mc2 and implemented that and many other beautiful mathematical equations in His creation.
 That equality, along with many such functional requirements and design considerations, led our inexhaustibly creative God to implement the quantum world with the capabilities it has.
 This provides a robust foundation for the macro world.
 And it also makes available these astounding microscopic capabilities to achieve otherwise impossible precision (as in navigation and smell) in biological organisms and for creative human inventors to exploit including by enabling information technology that could blur the distinction between easy and hard computational problems.

 Considering further this contrast between what and how, the spectacular discoveries of what the laws of science describe expose the physicist's ignorance of why and even of how they do it.
 The 2018 Oxford University Press text Conjuring the Universe: the origin of the laws of nature by Peter Atkins wears its author's atheism on its sleeve with the dust jacket claiming that the laws of nature leave "very little, if anything at all, for a Creator to do" and the Preface beginning, "The workings of the world have been ascribed by some to an astonishingly busybody but disembodied Creator… My gut recoils from this…" Yet right off, Chapter 1 makes it clear that the author (and by extension, all Oxford and the entire atheistic world) has no explanation for the ostensible topic of the book, the origin of laws.
 Two things are observed, however, about the nature of these laws, that they describe actions, and "that some are intrinsically mathematical and the others are adequately verbal" (p.
 13).
 Thus many of nature's laws were discovered by thought experiments on such things as idealized gas, radiators, and spatial points (LaGrange), and even on things like trolleys and falling bodies.
 The hypothesis in this paper, that matter is fundamentally non-physical, has as a corollary, that the laws of quantum mechanics, like all laws, are themselves non-physical.
 The most fundamental of the laws of physics, found in the probabilistic quantum world, appear to be not only conceptual, but also declaratory.
 Thus an electron shall be offset by a proton; it may not decay (a prohibition); and its wave state will proceed until observed.
 Extrapolating from the quantum world, some of the classical laws seem to be declaratory rather than physical.
 For argument's sake, we can concede that methodological naturalism could possibly explain something like the inverse square law.
 Consider though, that classical objects shall attract each other; elements' properties shall recur in the periodic table; every action will produce a reaction.
 This paper's hypothesis suggests that no purely physical reason will ever be found to explain why or even how it could be that unlike the neutron, the charge of the proton and the electron, while opposite, are equal.
 Meanwhile, substantives like pronouns (current social insanity aside) are only masculine, feminine, or neutral.
 The corresponding electrical charge of various particles may exist because the respective quantum information packets of those particles are multi-field data records that have a sexagesimal value of plus or minus one unit in their respective electrical charge "fields", fields that is, not in the coulomb sense but in the data structure sense in information technology.
-So even with the inverse-square law, which has perhaps the most physicality of all the physical laws, as a particle is approached, force increases yet it does not reach infinity.
+So even with the inverse-square law (which perhaps more "physicality" than most of the physical laws) as a particle is approached, force increases yet it does not reach infinity.
 Why not?
-Because its maximum value, is declared, not unlike when God said, "Let there be light", that is, as in computer programming, max value is set by definition.
-That definition is set either within the quantum information packet itself, or more likely it resides in a mathematical universal constant which is referenced by a pointer from within the packet, which provides part of the context within which that packet exists and can be expressed.
+Because its maximum value is declared.
+This is not unlike when God said, "Let there be light."
+So for the inverse square law, as in computer programming, max value is set by definition.
+That definition is set either within the quantum information packet itself, or more likely it resides in a mathematical universal constant which is referenced by a pointer from within the packet.
+That constant provides one part of the context within which that packet exists and can be expressed.
+The key to physics appears to be software.
+When we learn enough about software, eventually we'll understand the hardware.

 Meanwhile, the non-physical is crashing down on the materialist from all sides.
 As though themselves glorious, numbers are not physical.
 Math is not physical.
 Information is not physical.
 Grammar is not physical.
 Logic is not physical.
 Reason is not physical.
 Ideas are not physical.
 Science is not physical.
 Concepts are not physical.
 Morality is not physical.
 Truth is not physical.
 Souls are not physical.
 Spirits are not physical.
 Codes are not physical.
 The square root of negative one is not physical (and so like everything else, by its use in the implementation of quantum mechanics, etc., therefore the √(−1) reveals the Creator).
 Infinity is not physical.
 Consciousness is not physical.
 Genomes are not physical.
 Pain is not physical.
 Your mind is not physical.
 Laws are not physical.
 And God is not physical.
 For ninety years now, various quantum physicists have even been arguing that particles themselves may not be physical!
 And they might be right.
 So the apparent exactness of all elementary particles may itself be evidence of their underlying non-physical numerical essence, with that exactness occurring by each particle's constant quantum expression of its value and worth in the eyes of the Beholder.
 So to the materialist, if it turns out that along with everything else, that matter itself is non-physical, well then, that's just piling on.